n132/ARVO-Meta/README.md

 docker run -it n132/arvo:25402-vul bash # vulnerable version docker run -it n132/arvo:25402-fix bash # fixed version
 ```
-3. [Optional] [Optional] Modify the code or change the compile settings and recompile it:
+3. [Optional] Modify the code or change the compile settings and recompile it:

 ```bash
 # Run this command inside the Docker container